Threads

 Disclaimer

 Threads, also called ‘Threads, an Instagram app’ is a microblogging social media app launched in July 2023 developed by Instagram and parent company Meta.
-The app is only available on mobile devices, specifically from Google Play and the Apple App Store.
+The app is available on Android and iOS mobile devices, and through a web browser.
 Similar to X (formerly 'Twitter'), Threads advertises itself as a text-based component to Instagram, though users can upload photos and videos too.
 Users can also synchronise contacts, people they follow, and their followers from their Instagram accounts to Threads if they choose to, although this is not essential.
 Though users may search for other users and follow them, their feed will include both random content and content from accounts they follow.
-Threads is a quickly growing app, with over 50 million downloads on Google Play.
+Threads is a quickly growing app, with over 130 million monthly users.
 Threads is currently free to use, though it requires an Instagram account to use the app.

-The minimum age restriction for Threads users is 13, however it doesn’t have any rigorous age verification methods.
+The minimum age restriction to create a Threads account is 13, however it doesn’t have any rigorous age verification methods and users need an account to browse content.

 Users need an Instagram account to register.
 Any account settings on Instagram, including parental controls, will be imported to Threads as part of the account creation process.

-All accounts set up by users under 16 will default to a private setting.
+All accounts set up by users under 18 will default to a private setting.
 This option will only be offered if users have provided their correct date of birth, showing them as under 16.
-All other accounts will default to a public setting.
+All other accounts are given a choice whether they want a private or public account upon account creation.

 Threads is a growing app, among both adults and young people.
 It advertises a safer and more moderated social media environment, compared to other microblogging sites such as X (formerly 'Twitter'), which some younger users feel is too negative.